enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 Take note of the values for each of these, you will need them in the next steps.

 </details>

+Next, we need to create a Cloudfront distribution for our S3 bucket:

+    aws cloudformation deploy \
+    --region eu-west-1 \
+    --template-file webs3bucket_with_cloudfront.yaml \
+    --stack-name ticket-service-ui-cloudfront \
+    --parameter-overrides S3BucketName=[bucket-name]

+Note that you must replace `[bucket-name]` in this command with the bucket name output from the CloudFormation stack in step 1. .
+It typically takes about 15 minutes for the CloudFormation stack creation to finish.

 ## 2. Configure Federated Identities with Cognito